-The only other items acceptable for shipment in your automobile are accessories attached by the manufacture to the vehicle, or permanently installed in the dash, doors, rear deck, or console.
-For example the following items should be removed:
+The only other items acceptable for shipment in your automobile are accessories attached by the manufacturer to the vehicle or permanently installed in the dash, doors, rear deck, or console.
+For example, the following items should be removed:

 - All personal items